JerryD10/ansible-vault/README.md

     sudo ansible-playbook playbook.yml -i inventory --ask-vault-pass
     ```

-    This is prompt you for the password like before.
+    This will prompt you for the password like before.

     Once you enter the correct password, it will decrypt all the files that were encrypted and execute the plays.